Abandoned Bristol: Underground Railway

 The railway is located in a fairly busy area, so the tricky part was timing getting inside without attracting attention.
 The first part of the site is filled with information signs which presumably are from 2019, when guided tours were held for a weekend.
 We decided to explore the tunnel first and come back to read the information in case the CCTV camera over the entrance alerted anyone to our presence.

 The tunnel was very steep with steps that felt never-ending and we were accompanied by the constant sound of dripping water.
 A spooky sound for a pitch black tunnel that was rumoured to be occupied by those needing shelter.
 The tunnel is well made and lined with bricks and the steps are very solid so there were no fears of falling through or causing injury.
 In places the hewed rock can still be seen which highlights the manpower that was needed to construct the tunnel.
-At intervals were platforms and seating areas, presumably these were made during the war for those that sheltered in these tunnels.
+At intervals there were platforms and seating areas, presumably these were made during the war for those that sheltered in these tunnels.
 With no flushing toilets, these must have been very primitive shelters.

 The walk down was tiring on the legs and we were pleased to find nobody camping out at the bottom of the funicular.
 Instead there was some artwork left behind when the site was restored.
 If the walk down can be described as tiring the walk back up the stairs was gruelling.
 Upon reaching the top it was wonderful to read and learn more about the historical railway.
 After so much love, time and money has been put into the railway it seems a shame that it has been left over recent years.
 I hope the plan for a museum and the reopening of the site for educational purposes is achieved soon, and we will be back if it is.

-Last Updated on 22 November 2023 by Michael
+Last Updated on 3 September 2024 by Michael

 Sign up to receive our latest discoveries to your email, once a week